 All FHA loans require an upfront and ongoing mortgage insurance premium.
 Upfront MIP is 1.75% of the loan, and most FHA borrowers pay 0.85% in annual premiums.
 You can refinance to a conventional loan when you have 20% equity to avoid paying mortgage insurance for the life of the loan.

 Imagine buying a home that no one else wants below market value.
 You fix it up with a 203k loan, and suddenly the home is worth a lot more.
 You might be very close to being able to refinance into a conventional loan soon after the contractors are gone.

 Getting accurate estimates is vital if you’re using a 203k loan (otherwise, you may end up short on funds!).

 These loans also require a significant amount of documentation, which must be passed on to your lender for final approval.
+Your contractor will provide accurate bids in a timely fashion to help the success of your transaction moving forward.
 If any errors are found on the bids, it could delay your purchase and hold back your renovations.

 For these reasons, choose a contractor who’s experienced in 203k projects.
 They’ll know how to file the proper paperwork, and they’ll keep your purchase from getting delayed due to time-consuming mistakes and errors.

 Why you need to work with an experienced 203k lender